Updating Git Project Structure

 rewrite README.md (87%)

-Then the final step is to go ahead and add the remaining untracked files.
-As these would be new files which are part of my new desired structure and I’ll want those to be committed as well.
+The final step is to go ahead and add the remaining untracked files.
+As these would be new files that are part of my new desired structure, I’ll also want those to be committed.

 We can add all untracked files by: